Just the Cold Hard Facts – About Ice Dams

 Ice dams can damage the shingles and cause roof leaks.
 We introduced them to an electrician, Larry Morris of Smart Power Services.
 Smart Power Services worked in coordination with our crews to install a self-regulating heat tracing cable in the gutter under The Gutter Cover™ and down the downspout running a circuit from an outdoor outlet to the downspout.

 Now that we understand the cause of ice dams let’s examine how The Gutter Cover™ protects your gutters.
 The Gutter Cover™ prevents freezing rain, snow and sleet from entering into your gutter system and creating a 5 or 6-inch block of ice.
 Ice in gutters is extremely heavy and many times will pull your gutter loose or off.
 As we have already learned, ice blocks melting snow and ice from moving through your gutters.
 This in turn can create ice dams.
-Since The Gutter Cover™ prevents damaging ice from entering your gutter system, icicles may form on the front edge of The Gutter Cover™.
+The Gutter Cover™ prevents damaging ice from entering your gutter system.
+However, icicles may form on the front edge of The Gutter Cover™.
 Gutter Cover of Kansas City does not guarantee you will not have an ice dam.
 However, The Gutter Cover™ will reduce the risk of ice damage to your home.

 Knowledge empowers you to make the right decisions.
 At Gutter Cover of Kansas City we don’t want to just sell a product.
 Our mission is to educate and inform regarding the importance of protecting your gutters.